asvd/helios-kernel/README.md

 }
 ```

 Now this is a Helios Kernel compatible module, and could be loaded
-using `include()` function.
+using the `include()` function.
 If you load this module, the code of
 library's `init()` function will be issued and initialize the objects
 before the `init()` function code of the module which requested the
 library.

 For the libraries using some kind of export object, the whole code
-should also be wrapped with the `init()` function, and the export
+should also be wrapped with the `init()` function.
+To make the
-object should be declared globally.
-For instance, a Node.js module
+exported objects, they could be globally redeclare.
+For instance, a
-usually looks like this:
+CommonJS module could looks like this:

 ```js
 this.someObject = {